lucarossi9/Applied-Data-Analysis-project/README.md

 * Sensitivity analysis
   - Standardize features such as age, categorize other features such as political party, religion, ethnic group.
 Label each author to have either mentioned a certain political figure or not.
   - Use the aforementioned features to compute a logistic regression model to predict if the author mentioned a certain political figure or not, essentially computing the propensity scores.
-  - Match pairs of persons with the same propensity score in order to create meaningful treated and control groups.
+  - Match pairs of persons with the same propensity score in order to create meaningful treated and control groups, split this pairs based on the value of a certain feature, for example age above or below 40.
   - Explicitely compare the distributions of both treated and control groups, in the end compute odds ratio.

 ## Proposed timeline